JRB - Fotolia

 Phishing tests also harm the relationship between the employee and the company.
 If a company is continually trying to trick its employees, that's going to cost the organization.

 Steven MurdochAssociate professor and research fellow at University College London

-Is there an ideal combination of user awareness and security technology to stop phishing attempts?
+Is there an ideal combination of user awareness and security technology to recognize -- and stop -- phishing email attempts?

 Murdoch: Don't fall for the trap of 'blame and train.'
 This is where something bad happens and the response is to blame the victim and facilitate training in the aftermath.
 The most productive thing is to tell employees the appropriate way to carry out actions that are high risk to the organization and make sure they follow through.
 For example, suppose a criminal compromises a company's supplier.
 The disguised supplier emails the company saying, 'Our bank account information has changed; it is now this.'
 That is not going to lose you [about $500] in gift cards.
 That loses you hundreds, thousands or maybe millions of dollars.
 Mitigate this by telling people in the positions of responsibility that they should never accept such details by email.

 Some training will tell people not to click on links and to be distrustful of all emails received.
 This is problematic because it means people will be slower responding to legitimate emails.
 While there is no one-size-fits-all method in terms of security training, I think the more effective approach to prevent social engineering would be to tell people what to do when they are suspicious.
 Training should focus on how to prevent bad things happening to the organization and, at the same time, meet the natural behavior of people.

 Having employees trust their security officer is also helpful.
 That way, when someone spots a phishing email or another security incident happens, employees can tell the security officer -- who will not blame them, but will work to get to the heart of issue and protect the organization.